jbyng/Sage-AI/README.md

 NOTE - this project runs on local resources, so on a less powerful computer it may not run as well.

+In the application, you will be taken to the home screen.
+It will demonstrate how the app works with a test video, and will give you options to select on the lefthand side of the screen.
+You will be able to change the minimum detection confidence and the choice of model, and will give you the option to upload your own video or use your webcam for real-time face detection.

 #### Run:

 Create a virtual environment with